Indigenous plants have adapted to our local conditions over many thousands of years and are suited to the local soil, rainfall and topography.

 Designing With Native Plants

-Many indigenous plants are associated with grazing by wallabies, so can be hedged with dramatic effect in formal gardens.
+Many indigenous plants are accustomed to grazing by wallabies, so can be tip-pruned in the same way to create hedges and sculpted formal gardens.
 Low borders can be created with daisies and ground covers.

 Be inspired by the Australian landscape, and create an informal garden for yourself and the birds.